edup92/ide/README.md

 ### 5) Point the ip to the record in your DNS zone

-### 6) Save SSHKeypair and Ouath Key and secret from Gcloud secrets
+### 6) Save PEM SSH and PEM Github and OAuth Key and secret from Gcloud secrets

 ### View status
 ```bash